Japanese Vitamin C Serums That Help Brighten and Even Skin

 ❌ Cons

-• May feel too basic if you want hydration in the same step
+• May feel too basic if you want hydration and treatment in one product

 Check Price on Amazon